GENESIS: A Generative Model of Episodic-Semantic Interaction: Results

 Another classic paradigm for studying episodic memory is serial recall.
 In this task, participants are presented with a list (or multiple lists) of items—typically images or words—and are later asked to reproduce them in the original order.
 This paradigm consistently reveal robust behavioral regularities, including serial order effects—items tend to be recalled in the order of presentation—as well as recency and, under some conditions, primacy effects \citep{kahana2020computational,murdock1962serial,postman1965short}.

 To model serial recall of image lists, we extend the keys of the episodic item embeddings with temporal embeddings that index the moment each episode was experienced, with distinct temporal embeddings assigned to each list element.
 Figure~\ref{fig.4}A schematically illustrates the temporal embedding scheme.
 For successive items in a list, the temporal embedding of element $i+1$ is separated from that of element $i$ by a constant angular displacement $\alpha$ that decreases gradually with time.
 As a result, the temporal embedding of an item $i$ is more similar (i.e., has a smaller cosine distance) to that of its immediate successor than to other items in the list (Figure~\ref{fig.4}B).
-This procedure yields a smooth trajectory of embeddings that gradually converge, providing a structured representation of temporal evolution with a forward bias.
+This procedure yields a smooth trajectory of embeddings that gradually converge, providing a structured representation of temporal evolution and naturally giving rise to the forward bias widely observed in serial recall \citep{kahana1996associative}.

 We next simulated immediate and delayed serial recall (Figure~\ref{fig.4}C) by using a temporal embedding as the retrieval cue and varying its proximity to the embedding of the final list item.
 In the immediate condition, the query was close to the most recent temporal embedding (1 timestep lag), whereas in the ,delayed condition it was farther apart (20 timesteps lag), simulating contextual drift over time.
 The model reproduced a clear recency effect in the immediate condition, with the final list items recalled with higher probability.
 In contrast, this effect was markedly attenuated in the delayed condition, reflecting reduced overlap between the retrieval cue and the stored temporal contexts.
 These patterns were observed for both 10- and 20-item lists.
 This result aligns with empirical evidence showing attenuation of recency effects under delayed recall conditions \citep{kahana2020computational}.